Tree-level unitarity in Higgs inflation in the metric and the Palatini formulation: Conclusions

-Other quantities, such as the Hubble rate $H$, potential energy density scale $U^{1/4}$, Jordan frame background field $\bar h$, and Einstein frame canonical field $\bar\chi$ also scale differently with $\xi$ in the metric and in the Palatini formulation.
-In both cases, the Hubble rate remains below the unitarity violation scale.
-In the Palatini case, $U^{1/4}$ remains slightly below the unitarity violation scale and $\bar\chi$ is slightly above, although the differences are so small that it is more meaningful to say they are of the same order.
-In the metric case, both are well above $\Lambda$.
-In both cases, the Jordan frame field $\bar h$ is much larger than $\Lambda$.
+Other quantities, such as the Hubble rate $H$, potential energy density scale $U^{1/4}$, Jordan frame background field $\bar h$, and Einstein frame canonical field $\bar\chi$ scale differently with $\xi$ in the metric and in the Palatini formulation.
+In both the metric and the Palatini formulation, the Hubble rate is orders of magnitude below the tree-level unitarity violation scale (four in the metric case, six in the Palatini case), and $U^{1/4}$ is an order of magnitude below.
+In the metric case, $\bar\chi$ is two orders of magnitude above $\Lambda$, and $\bar h$ is just above it.
+In the Palatini case, this is reversed: $\bar\chi$ is slightly above $\Lambda$, and $\bar h$ is five orders of magnitude higher.
 The differences highlight the interplay between the formulation of general relativity and particle physics scattering, enhanced by the feature that the large non-minimal coupling $\xi$ essentially lowers the gravity scale down from $\Mpl$.

 We have assumed that the background field is in slow-roll and smooth, so that its derivatives can be neglected.
-This means that the results cannot be straightforwardly applied to preheating without, where time variation can be rapid and gradients large.
-We have also assumed that $H$ is sufficiently small that the calculation can be done in Minkowski space, but in the metric case the unitarity violation scale $\Lambda$ is only a factor of 14 higher than $H$.
-Our Palatini case result also has the caveat that we neglected fermions, which could potentially lead to unitarity violation at a lower scale.
+This means that the results cannot be straightforwardly applied to preheating, where time variation can be rapid and gradients large.
+Our Palatini case result has the caveat that we neglected fermions, which could potentially lead to unitarity violation at a lower scale.
 (In the metric case they are subdominant.)
 Another issue is that higher order scattering amplitudes \cite{Atkins:2010yg, Escriva:2016cwl} could violate unitarity at a lower scales.

 It is not clear which (if any) of the above scales should be compared to the unitarity violation scale derived from scattering arguments.
 In earlier work, it has been argued that the consistency of the theory is in doubt unless the relevant scales (in the simplest argument, the field value $\bh$ during inflation) are smaller than the field value $\Mpl/\xi$ (in the metric case) and $\Mpl/\sqrt{\xi}$ (in the Palatini case) at which new non-renormalisable terms in the potential are expected to be generated by quantum corrections \cite{Barbon:2009, Burgess:2009, Hertzberg:2010}.